-Canon 6D versus Canon G16
+Canon 6D vs G16

-The Canon EOS 6D and the Canon PowerShot G16 are two digital cameras that were officially introduced, respectively, in September 2012 and August 2013.
+The Canon EOS 6D and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in September 2012 and August 2013.
 The 6D is a DSLR, while the G16 is a fixed lens compact.
 The cameras are based on a full frame (6D) and a 1/1.7-inch (G16) sensor.
-The 6D has a resolution of 20 megapixel, whereas the G16 provides 12 MP.
+The 6D has a resolution of 20 megapixels, whereas the G16 provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is considerably smaller (49 percent) than the Canon 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the G16 does not feature any corresponding weather-sealing.